 Earlier in the pandemic we were blessed with decent weather.
 We know that’s not going to be the case during autumn/winter.
 As I write this it’s pouring with rain.
 It’s going to be tempting to stay cooped up all the time.
 Humans need fresh air and exercise though which is one of the reasons that even in the height of lockdown we were allowed one piece of outdoor exercise a day.
 Try and make sure you are getting out in the fresh air at least every few days, ideally every day.
 Even if it’s just a quick walk around the block or a cup of tea on your front porch while you have a socially distanced chat with a neighbour over the garden wall.

 When you can’t get outdoors there are tonnes of workouts that you can do via apps or online these days – many of which are free.
 As you may know, I personally adore the Centr app which I have now subscribed to for a year and a half now.
+You can read my Centr review here.
 It has fab recipes, meditations, workouts and more.
 It’s really helped me stay fit and healthy during the pandemic – I’ve only missed one workout during Covid and that was when I actually had Covid.

 Being active is whatever active is for you – you might have some health issues that means it’s more difficult for you to do traditional exercise but whatever movement makes you feel good is good for you.
 It may be a walk, it may be dancing, it may be gardening.